jigx-com/jigx-docs/docs/Administration/Users.md

    \- INFO
 3. **Category** - shows the area where the issue occurred such as REST-provider, action.sync.entities, or jig.default.
 4. **Message**: Provides exact details of the issue such as execute failed, or Failed to sync entity 'user-profile/get-user..'.
 5. Click on a specific level entry in the list to drill down into the log detail.
-The side pane opens displaying the solution Id, correlation Id, device id, App id, message, and additional parameters.&#x20;
+The side pane opens displaying the solution Id, correlation Id, device id, App id, message, and additional parameters.
 6. Use the copy to clipboard icon to use the values elsewhere.